Population Ethics

 One outcome is better than another if and only if it contains greater total well-being.3

 Importantly, one population may have greater total well-being than another in virtue of having more people.
-One way to calculate this total is to multiply the number of individuals (N) with their average quality of life (Q).4 We can, therefore, represent the total view by the following value function:
+One way to calculate this total is to multiply the number of individuals (N) by their average quality of life (Q).4 We can, therefore, represent the total view by the following value function:

 Valuetotal view = N * Q

-Consider a hypothetical world A with 100 inhabitants (NA) at average well-being level 10 (QA) and another hypothetical world B with 200 inhabitants (NB) at well-being level 5 (QB).
+Consider a hypothetical world A with 100 inhabitants (NA) at an average well-being level 10 (QA) and another hypothetical world B with 200 inhabitants (NB) at well-being level 5 (QB).
 On the total view, worlds A and B are equally good because they both have 1,000 units of well-being (NA * QA = NB * QB = 1,000).

 Total View

 The total view implies that we can improve the world in two ways: either we can improve the quality of life of existing people, or we can increase the number of people living positive lives.5 The total view makes no distinction between whether the additional well-being would come to people who already exist or to entirely new people.
-For example, the total view regards having a child that lives a happy and fulfilled life as something that makes the world better, all else equal, since it adds to the total well-being.6 Importantly, the claim is not that having the child might make the world better in virtue of enriching the lives of others; instead, it’s that having the child is good in itself.
+For example, the total view regards having a child who lives a happy and fulfilled life as something that makes the world better, all else equal, since it adds to the total well-being.6 Importantly, the claim is not that having the child might make the world better in virtue of enriching the lives of others; instead, it’s that having the child is good in itself.
 How good it is to bring a new person into existence depends on how much better or worse that person’s life is than a “neutral life”.
 According to this view, happy people are good and having more of a good thing, other things being equal, makes an outcome better.

 In practice, there might be trade-offs between making existing people happier and creating additional happy people.
 For example, you might think that, on a planet with limited resources, adding more people to an already large population may at some point diminish the quality of life of everyone else severely enough that total well-being decreases.
 It’s an open empirical question whether our world has reached the population size at which adding a person increases or decreases overall well-being.7